 EOSDIS Distributed Active Archive Centers (DAACs)

 The EOSDIS Distributed Active Archive Centers (DAACs), are custodians of EOS mission data and ensure that data will be easily accessible to users.
 Acting in concert, the DAACs provide reliable, robust services to users whose needs may cross the traditional boundaries of specific science disciplines, while continuing to support the particular needs of users within the discipline communities.
-DAAC holdings can be searched from the Earthdata Search tool which is powered by the Common Metadata Repository (CMR).
+DAAC holdings can be searched from Earthdata Search, which is powered by the Common Metadata Repository (CMR).

 EOSDIS is designed as a distributed system, with major facilities at DAACs located throughout the United States.
 In general, these DAACs exist within other NASA or agencies' institutions and were chosen because they each specialize in a science discipline such as atmosphere, calibrated radiance and solar radiance, cryosphere, human dimensions, land, or ocean.

-The DAACs are located at:
+NASA's DAACs are located at:

 - Goddard Space Flight Center (GSFC) in Greenbelt, MD